This week inHusker history

 The week of Oct.
-6-12, looking back in stretches of years divisible by five:
+6-12, looking back in five-year intervals

 1898: Superior generalship helps Nebraska overcome a stout Iowa State line in a 23-10 home win.

 1903: Nebraska is said to enjoy a yardage advantage of 385 to 15 in a 10-0 win at Denver.

 1908: Grinnell shows surprising pluck while falling to the Cornhuskers, 20-5, in Lincoln.

 «1913: After rebuffing Kansas States protest of Clinton Rosss presence on the team, Nebraska hands the Aggies a 24-6 defeat in Lincoln.
 More on Rosss story here.

 1923: Legend-to-be Red Grange scores three TDs in his first college game as Illinois downs the visiting Cornhuskers, 24-7.
 In Lincoln, fans gathered in the Armory to watch the game on a Grid-graph.

 1928: The Huskers open their first season of Big Six play with a hard-fought 12-0 victory at Iowa State.